Monterrey: Education

-Monterrey has an estimated 3.7% rate of illiteracy.
+Monterrey has an estimated 3.7% illiteracy rate.
 In 2005, of an estimated 983,359 inhabitants above 6 years of age, 36,689 were illiterate.
 In 2005, the city had 72 public libraries, with 298,207 books available, serving an estimated 478,047 readers.

 The Universidad Autónoma de Nuevo León (Autonomous University of Nuevo León, UANL) is the third-largest Mexican university and is ranked by the Reader's Digest-AC Nielsen Survey 2005 as the top public university in northeast Mexico.
 Its main campus, Ciudad Universitaria (University City), covers approximately 67630000 m2.
-The UANL system comprises 26 colleges (faculties), 22 graduate divisions, 24 high schools, 1 center of bilingual education and 3 technical high schools.
+The UANL system comprises 26 colleges (faculties), 22 graduate divisions, 29 high schools, 1 center of bilingual education and 3 technical high schools.
 Its medical school is considered one of the most advanced in Latin America.

 Monterrey is also the headquarters of the Instituto Tecnológico y de Estudios Superiores de Monterrey (Monterrey Institute of Technology and Higher Studies), which ranked No. 291 at the 2013 QS World University Rankings in Engineering and Information Technology, No. 201 in Social Sciences and No. 279 overall.
 It also holds a "QS Stars Rated for Excellence" of 5 stars.

 The Universidad Regiomontana was founded in 1969 with the support of local leading multinational corporations such as Cemex, Alfa, Femsa, Gamesa, Protexa and CYDSA.
-It is a private educational institution offering university-preparatory school, undergraduate and graduate programs.
-It has agreements with more than 350 universities across the globe (such as the recent expanded agreement with Texas A&M International University).
+It is a private educational institution offering university-preparatory school, undergraduate and graduate programs, having agreements with more than 350 universities across the globe (such as the recent expanded agreement with Texas A&M International University).
 It is member of GATE (Global Alliance for Transnational Education) and FIMPES (Federación de Instituciones Mexicanas Particulares de Educación Superior) and its administration holds an ISO 9001 Certification.
 The university is nationally recognized, so its degree equivalency is comparable to that of a regionally accredited university in the United States.
 The university is dedicated to educating students in an atmosphere of freedom and humanism, and providing students hands-on experience in their field of study.
 Its urban campus further stimulates the city's vibrant economy and attracts working professionals who complement and enrich the academic experience.

 The Universidad de Monterrey was founded by the religious congregations of the Sisters of Immaculate Mary of Guadalupe, the nuns of the Sacred Heart and the Marist and La Salle brothers, all of them supported by an association of Catholic citizens.